ROSENBERG BUSINESS IMPROVEMENT GRANT PROGRAM GUIDELINES

 Section 5.
 Eligibility

-A. Any new or existing business facility physically located within the Rosenberg City Limits.
+A. Any new or existing for-profit business facility physically located within the Rosenberg City Limits.
+Applicant’s tax status will be verified with the State Comptroller’s office.

 B. Business facilities also serving as a residence are not eligible.